2. Getting Started Tutorial

 • Debugging

 When quoFEM analysis fails and the error message points you to a working directory, often the detailed error messages are written in ops.out file in the directory.
 Other .log and .err files can have information to help you identify the cause of the failure.
-Please feel free to ask us through user forum.
+Please feel free to ask us through github discussion page.

 • When “RUN at DesignSafe” fails